Blindusername001/Covid-dashboard-with-New-Cases-KPI-using-R-and-Tableau/README.md

 # Covid-dashboard-with-KPI-using-R-and-Tableau

-# Building a Covid 19 dashboard which updates regularly with Google sheets and Tableau

 <img src="https://github.com/Blindusername001/Self-Updating-Covid-19-Dashboard-with-UK-Gov-data/blob/main/Files_used_for_Read_Me_Doc/u8.gif" width="1000" height="350"/>

 The outline is to get UK covid data from UK Gov's web API using R and then use Tableau to create a dashboard containing KPI details.